stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 False
 ```

-Function `force`, forces evaluation of a `Lazy` value.
+In addition, there is function `force`, which forces evaluation
+of a `Lazy` value.

 #### Lazy Evaluation and Right Folds

-We will now learn, how to make use of `rightFold` and lazy evaluation
+We will now learn how to make use of `rightFold` and lazy evaluation
-to implement a fold, which can abort early.
-Note that in the
+to implement folds, which can break out from iteration early.
-implementation, the result of folding over the remainder of the list
+Note, that in the implementation of `rightFold` the result of
-is passed as an argument to the accumulator:
+folding over the remainder of the list is passed as an argument
+to the accumulator (instead of the result of invoking the accumulator
+being used in the recursive call):

 ```repl
 rightFold acc st (x :: xs) = acc x (rightFold acc st xs)